 If this second series of real numbers is convergent, we call (2.1) absolutely convergent (compare with what we did in TATA42).
-Note also that an absolutely convergent series is convergent in the sense above (why?).
+It is not obvious that an absolutely convergent series is convergent in the sense above, but this holds with some additional assumptions on the normed space (that it is a Banach space).

-2.5 Inner Product Spaces
+Inner Product Spaces 2.6